Latest Stories

 I’ve found that using a silk pillowcase and hair tie helps to reduce stress on fragile hair.
 I also highly recommend using a hair claw or clip as the impact on hair is similarly minimal.
 I’ve never been a hair clip wearer before but I love the effortlessly chic look it gives.
 I’m currently 11 months postpartum and my hair is better now than pre-pregnancy, both in shine and overall health.
 It’s growing at a record rate!
 Prior to taking the Collagen Elixir, my hair struggled to grow – it was weak and brittle with a fair amount of split ends.

 My biggest piece of advice to someone going through postpartum hair loss is to focus on nourishing yourself from within in as many ways as you can.
 The season of life after having a baby is a period of immense change for a new mother and it’s extremely important to look after yourself.
 If you’re looking for a hair supplement, do your research and find a high-dose, science-backed formula that offers real results.
-A lot of brands market themselves as great for postpartum hair loss, but require you to take the product three times a day and still don’t deliver the same amount of collagen Habitual Beauty does in a single sachet.
-(Remembering to take three servings of anything per day is not exactly sustainable for a new mum either!)
-In addition to collagen, our Advanced Skin + Gut Health Collagen Elixir also contains 17 essential and non-essential amino acids and is fortified with a proprietary blend of 24 bioactive ingredients to further support your overall hair health.”
+A lot of brands market themselves as great for postpartum hair loss, but require you to take the product three times a day and still don’t deliver the same amount of collagen Habitual Beauty does in a single sachet.”

 image